- Template management

 First thing you’ll need to know, is how to create and edit a single template.

 - Click Create at the top of the screen to open the Create issue screen.

 - In the Create Issue dialog box, select the Template Repository project - the default repository is called Templates (TEMP).

 - Fill in the Summary and Description fields.

 The template is ready to be used.

 You can create a template by using the plus icon in the Template Navigator, too.
 This way the Template Repository project is already chosen.

-There are two ways you can refine your new template further:
+There are two ways you can further refine your new template:

-- Manage the template’s settings it in the Issue Templates Details panel.
+- Manage the template’s settings it in the Templates details panel.